Student Loan Repayment: Debt Snowball vs. Debt AvalancheDecember 10, 2019

 - You save more in interest: By tackling the highest-interest debt first, you’ll save more money in interest charges over the length of your loan.
 Compared to the debt snowball method, using the debt avalanche method can help you save hundreds or even thousands of dollars.

 - You’ll pay off the loans faster: Because you’re addressing the highest-interest debt first, there’s less time for interest to accrue on the loan.
-With less interest building, you can pay off your loans much earlier.
+With less interest building, you can pay off your student loans much faster.

 If you prefer instant gratification, however, the debt avalanche may not be quite as effective for you.
 Here’s why:

 - You don’t see results as quickly: Because you’re tackling the debt with the highest interest rate rather than the smallest balance, it can take longer before you can pay off a loan.

 - You may lose focus: It takes longer to pay off each loan, so it’s easier to lose motivation.

 If you’re self-motivated and are more focused on long-term savings, then the debt avalanche student loan repayment strategy could be great for you.
 If you prefer to see the results of your work quickly, though, then you may consider exploring the debt snowball strategy.